TouK/nussknacker/docs/MigrationGuide.md

   * Now method `returnType` from `EagerServiceWithStaticParameters` requires implicit nodeId param
 * [#6437](https://github.com/TouK/nussknacker/pull/6437) Removed deprecated operation to create a scenario:
   POST `/api/processes/{name}/{category}`.
 POST `/api/processes` should be used instead.
+* [#6213](https://github.com/TouK/nussknacker/pull/6213) Improvement: Load resource config only in test context
+  * Default behaviour for `WithConfig` was broken, and now for load application.conf file from test resources you need to override `configFilename`

 ## In version 1.16.0